Investor Conference Call on November 9, 2023 at 8:00 a.m. ET

 - See “Non-IFRS Measures”.
 Adjusted EBITDA refers to EBITDA plus the sum of: a) acquisition expenses; b) fair value step-up of inventory acquired as part of an acquisition; c) expenses for litigation relating to acquisition agreements; d) expenses relating to planned restructuring following an acquisition; e) impairment of fixed and intangible assets (including goodwill) following an acquisition; f) expenses to permanently close or relocate a facility, shut down a line of business, eliminate positions; g) expenses related to corporate re-organization; and, h) non-cash compensation.

 - See “Non-IFRS Measures”.
 Net debt refers to total bank indebtedness less cash and cash equivalents.

 - See “Non-IFRS Measures”.
 Backlog refers to the value of unfulfilled purchase orders placed by customers.

-A copy of the Company’s unaudited interim condensed consolidated financial statements for the three and nine months ended September 30, 2022 and corresponding management’s discussion and analysis (the “MD&A”) are available under the Company’s SEDAR profile on www.sedar.com.
+A copy of the Company’s unaudited interim condensed consolidated financial statements for the three and nine months ended September 30, 2023 and corresponding management’s discussion and analysis (the “MD&A”) are available under the Company’s profile on SEDAR+ at www.sedarplus.ca.

 Embedded Antenna Business Line